dduyg/55/posts/alchemyofsouls.md

 <img class="ui medium right floated rounded image" src="/images/vacay-home-page.png">

-“Alchemy of Souls” was my guilty pleasure this past months.
-The South Korean TV series is set in a fictional country called Daeho, where two people's fates become intertwined due to a forbidden magic spell known as the "alchemy of souls".
-This spell allows souls to switch bodies, while also introducing various political conflicts alongside.
+‘Alchemy of Souls’ was my guilty pleasure this past months.
+The South Korean TV series is set in a fictional country, where two people's fates become intertwined due to the forbidden "alchemy of souls".
+This magical process allows souls to switch bodies, while also introducing various political conflicts alongside.

 As a data scientist, I have a habit of seeing everything as a potential dataset that can be expressed in numbers and strings.